 University Hospital Southampton NHS Foundation Trust continues to take all necessary precautions to protect patients and staff during the coronavirus (COVID-19) outbreak.

-As part of this process we began to reduce visitors to our hospitals – Southampton General Hospital, Southampton Children’s Hospital and the Princess Anne Hospital – two weeks ago.
+Restrictions to our hospitals remain in place until further notice, including Southampton General Hospital, Southampton Children’s Hospital and the Princess Anne Hospital.

 - For compassionate visitation (prior approved with ward via ward lead)

 - You are the birthing partner accompanying a woman in labour

 - To provide mobility/carer support for a patient

 - To support someone with a mental health issue such as dementia, or a learning disability or autism, where not being present would cause the patient to be distressed

 - You are the parent or other appropriate adult visiting/supporting a paediatric patient

 If you are visiting in the above exceptional circumstances you must adhere to the hospital Covid Zero rule and wear a mask, wash/gel hands regularly and keep to social distancing rules.